From semi-total to equitable total colorings: Introduction

 \begin{definition} Given a TC $\mu$ of a simple connected graph $G$, let $\gamma(\mu)$ be the difference between the maximum and minimum cardinalities of $\mu$-classes of $G$. \end{definition}

 \begin{definition} Given a simple connected graph $G$, the minimum value of $\gamma(\mu)$ over all TCs $\mu$ of $G$ is said to be the {\it gamma parameter} $\gamma(G)$ of $G$. \end{definition}

-Similarly to the case of TCs, it is conjectured that the equitable total chromatic number of any graph $G$ is at most $\Delta + 2$ and proved for subcubic graphs \cite{Wang}.
-Furthermore, it has been shown in \cite{Gui} that for every subcubic graph $G$ there exists an equitable $k$-total coloring of $G$, for each $k>\Delta +2$.
-This proves the validity of a conjecture of Fu~\cite{Fu} in the case of subcubic graphs, namely that every $G$ has an equitable total $k$-coloring for each $k\ge max\{\chi''(G),\Delta + 2\}$.
+It is conjectured that the equitable total chromatic number of any graph $G$ is at most $\Delta + 2$ (similarly to the case of TCs) and proved for subcubic graphs \cite{Wang}.
+Furthermore, it has been shown in \cite{Gui} that for every subcubic graph $G$ there exists an equitable $k$-total coloring of $G$, for each $k>\Delta +2$, which proves the validity of a conjecture of Fu~\cite{Fu} in the case of subcubic graphs, namely that every $G$ has an equitable total $k$-coloring for each $k\ge max\{\chi''(G),\Delta + 2\}$.